Today we are going to be talking about what needs to be on your senior year bucket list!

 Try to do your best in school without forgetting yourself and other parts of life.
 Find a balance and do your best.
 If you’ve done that, you basically won.

 Related: How to set and reach your goals

 Have a graduation party!
 Even if you don’t like being center of attention or don’t have many to invite, just get your friends together, have some good food, and look through the experiences of your senior year, whilst taking new pictures to capture this important step too!

 Part of this season is that you go to other parties as well!
 Just join for a bit, bring a small gift and eat some food.
 You don’t need to stay for long if you don’t want to!

-You made it girl!
+You made it!
 I’m so proud of you!

 Graduating from High School is a big step towards your future, and I hope it opens many doors for you.
 You rock!

-I really hope this list gave you ideas on what you want to do and get done in your senior year.
+I really hope this senior year bucket list gave you ideas on what you want to do and get done in your senior year.
 Want to add anything?
 Tell me below in the comments!